PPPI/pppi.github.io/index.md

 1. POSIT: A tool that makes use of a CRF-biLSTM model to segment and tag text that mixes English and code snippets.
 It was trained on a compination of C code and StackOverflow.
 [Project Page](https://pppi.github.io/POSIT)

 1. Flexeme: A tool that untangles commits into atomic patches using graph kernel similarity and aggomerative clustering.
 It was validated on an artificial corpus of tangled commits for 9 C# projects.
 [Project Page](https://pppi.github.io/Flexeme)

+## Intership projects

+1. Graph-kernel based detection of anomalous events in spatio-temporal data: this project aims to spot anomalous events in a spatio-temporal dataset, where such anomalies are points staying closely together for abnormal lengths of time or dispersing suddenly.
+This work was done as part of an internship at the National Institute of Informatics in Tokyo, JP, under the careful supervision of [Asoc.
+Prof. Mahito Sugiyama](https://mahito.info/index_e.html).

 # Publications